Review by Tony Keen

 The Intergalactic Council has decided to turn Earth into a prison planet, partly because of the actions of the Avengers, partly because of Charles Xavier, who has created a Skrull equivalent to the X-Men, partly because of the actions of Ego the Living Planet, and partly because of some new aliens who come bearing technological gifts, but turn out to have an ulterior motive.
 And a spore of Ego is sent to Earth, and starts to take over the planet.
 But it’s all really a plan of the Kree Supreme Intelligence.

-Along the way, USAgent, former fake Captain America, is recruited to a sort of US Marshals for supervillains, and is kitted out in a new uniform that is a pretty clear homage to Judge Dredd.
+Along the way, USAgent, obnoxious, military-minded one time Captain America substitute, is recruited to become a sort of US Marshals for supervillains, and is kitted out in a new uniform that is a pretty clear homage to Judge Dredd.
 In case no-one got the point, the Agent’s new boss is called Macgruder.

 If you were thinking that not a lot of this makes sense, you’re probably right.
 If you’re thinking that what does make sense seems pretty clichéd, you’re probably right there as well.